Kampfgeschwader 100: Crimea, Black Sea, Northern Caucasus

 I./KG 100 was dispatched to the Crimea and operated exclusively on the front of Army Group South of the Eastern Front until March 1943.
 On 26 December 1941, the Red Army landed at Kerch and on 30 December executed another amphibious landing near Feodosiya with the 44th and 51st Armies.
 The operation was to drive to Sevastopol and relieve the garrison, encircled by the German 11th Army.
 The ensuing Battle of the Kerch Peninsula lasted until May 1942.

 I./KG 100 flew its first mission from Romanian soil on 16 January 1942.
 It relocated to the Crimea, at Saki on 30 January, after a brief stay at Kirovograd in Ukraine, and began operations over the Black Sea and Sea of Azov.
 It was placed under the command of Wolfgang von Wild's Fliegerfuhrer Ostsee (Flying Command Eastern Sea) which was responsible for all anti-shipping operations.
 KG 100 was expected to assist in the destruction of the powerful Black Sea Fleet supplying the Soviet beachheads.
 The group was in no condition for sustained operations.
 The chronic shortage of aircraft on the front lines left only eight He 111s serviceable.
-The crews were trained only in minelaying and not anti-shipping operations.Hayward 1998, p.
-40.
+The crews were trained only in minelaying and not anti-shipping operations.

 On the group's first operation it lost a bomber to a Soviet fighter attack over the Kerch Strait: the Red Air Force (VVS) was active over the sea-lanes.
-The exploits of one particular pilot—Staffelkapitän of 8 Staffel Hansgeorg Bätcher—prevented KG 100's presence from passing without note.
+The exploits of one particular pilot—Staffelkapitän of 8.
+Staffel Hansgeorg Bätcher—prevented KG 100's presence from passing without note.
 Commander of Luftflotte 4 demanded all supply ships be destroyed.
 When a 7,500–ton ship was spotted bringing in fuel, Alexander Löhr ordered its destruction.
 Bätcher attempted an attack but was driven off by heavy anti-aircraft artillery.
 Flying out-to-sea, he returned, throttled back the engines in order not to alert the Soviets by their sound, and made an attack, releasing his bombs without the use of his bomb aimer.
 A SC500 bomb struck amidships and destroyed the tanker without experiencing return fire.
 The ship was likely Emba, destroyed at Kamysh-Burun, seven miles south of Kerch.
 An exact date and place of the mission is not known as the pages of Bätcher's logbook are missing.